 Next to work opportunities in international product, interior and urban design studios, I worked for various NGO’s, municipalities and cultural institutions and supported Emerging Design Practices at Aalto University as research assistant, tutor, lecturer and workshop facilitator.
 I hold a B.A. in Industrial & Communication Design from the Free University of Bolzano and an M.A. in Applied Art & Design from Aalto University School of Art & Design Helsinki.
 Non-degree “studies” such as hitchhiking through Europe, travelling the Transsiberian, building a cob oven, selling groceries, becoming a mum, self-publishing a book and collaborating on various great team projects also made me learn many valuable things.

-Currently, my research focuses on the commons, solidarity economies and neighbourhood resilience as part of my PhD thesis at the School of Architecture – University of Sheffield.
-I am also involved in co-organising a summer assembly of movements (MOVE) and in developing the non-profit organisation AoA.
+Currently, my research focuses on the commons, diverse economies and neighbourhood resilience as part of my PhD thesis at the School of Architecture – University of Sheffield.
+I was recently involved in co-organising a summer assembly of movements (MOVE) and am co-founder and chairwoman of the non-profit organisation AoA.

 After some ten years of living and working abroad I am now based in Berlin with my family.